 Adrenal gland disorder difficult to correctly diagnose: Addison's disease, a disorder of the adrenal glands,

-causes a variety of symptoms, and is often...read more »
+causes a variety of symptoms, and is often misdiagnosed in early stages....read more »

 Cushing's disease can be mistaken for depression: Cushing's disease (or similarly Cushing's syndrome) is a possible misdiagnosis for a person